 “If you’re right and I like it, what do I have to give you?”

 He grinned at her and sighed before sitting back to take a moment and consider his answer.
-Rubbing his chin, he finally decided and pointed at her.
+Rubbing his chin, he finally decided and nodded to her.
 “I want your phone number.”

 Surprised by that, she looked at him questioningly, “That’s all?
 All you want is my phone number?
 You could have anything…”